nathangreen2021/cloudmanagement-integrations/Terraform/Terraform_AWS_Sample/README.md

 * AWS Powershell module installed on the Commander Server
 * Commander 9.X or higher

-Note: This example can be modified for other cloud accounts and services.

 Deployment workflow modules installation and setup:
 1. Ensure a credential exists in "Configuration > Credentials" for Commander API.